cjprybol/reproducibility-via-singularity/README.md

 # generate a virtual machine
 vagrant init ubuntu/trusty64; vagrant up --provider virtualbox && vagrant halt
 ```
-Now we have a lightweight virtual machine implemented with vagrant and virtualbox.
+Now we have a virtual machine implemented with vagrant and virtualbox.
 The virtual machine has some preset defaults that were too restrictive for running this demo.
-The default memory allocation is was unable to execute the code, however I was able to run the demo after setting the memory allocation to 8Gb.
+The default memory allocation is was unable to execute the code, however I was able to run the demo after setting the memory allocation to 4GB.

 ```bash
 vi Vagrantfile